stooj/stooj-dot-org/drafts/44-resurrecting_pulumi_project.md

 Wait, what?
 The **unstable** branch?
 You can do that?

-Yep.
+Yep!
 Packages for this project will pull from the freshest nixos packages branch without affecting the rest of the system.
 Neat.

 The next bit in [the example](https://github.com/the-nix-way/dev-templates/blob/main/pulumi/flake.nix) has a bunch of hard-coded target systems and then iterates through each one to generate a system configuration.
+It'd be nice if I could abstract that away a bit.

-There's a project called [flake-utils](https://github.com/numtide/flake-utils) that wraps a lot of flake-things in nix functions so I'm going to add that as an input and use it instead.
+There's a project called [flake-utils](https://github.com/numtide/flake-utils) that wraps a lot of flake-things in nix functions, including iterating through system targets so I'm going to add that as an input and use it instead.

 This flake doesn't _do_ anything yet, but I should probably check it works and generate the flake.lock file as well.